losrobbos/heroku-node-deploy-guide/README.md

 - Test your app locally, if it still connects to MongoDB (npm start + npm run seed)
 - Add & Commit all code changes

+Important: The environment variables we setup in the .env file are just used during LOCAL development on our machine!
+We will see how we can setup the same environment variables (but with possibly different values!) on Heroku in the next section.

 ## Setup Heroku app & deployment